Chennaipy/website/README.md

-# ChennaiPy Website
+# Chennaipy Website

-Static website for the Chennai Python User Group (ChennaiPy), built with the Hugo static site generator and the Hextra theme.
+Static website for the Chennai Python User Group (Chennaipy), built with the Hugo static site generator and the Hextra theme.

 ## Find us